Master of Arts in Special Education

 The Master of Arts in Special Education is a postgraduate academic master's degree awarded by universities in many countries.
-This degree designed to develop the capabilities and resources of educators of children who require Special education, such as students with an Autism spectrum disorder.
+It is designed to develop the capabilities and resources of teachers of children who require special education, such as students with an autism spectrum disorder.

 Curriculum structure

-The Master of Arts in Special Education is a two-year Master Degree, depending on the program, some may be completed in as little as 18 months.
+The Master of Arts in Special Education is a two-year master degree but, depending on the program, some may be completed in as little as 18 months.